|

 extended-release niacin formulation - Int J Clin Pharmacol Ther.
 2007

-significantly reduced the incidence, intensity and duration of flushing
+incidence, intensity and duration of flushing associated with reformulated

 -